Hanhtunaung97/Hanhtunaung97/README.md

 I am Front End Web Developer who loves to learn REACT
 -----------------------------------------------------

-A good skilled ,quick learner and motivated junior front end web developer with solid background in Computer Science.I possess good problem solving abalities and effective communication skills,ensuring seamless collabration within a team.Additionally,I am a rapid learner,adapting swiftly to new technologies and challenges to contribute effectively in projects.I was graduated Bachelor of Computer Science(B.C.Sc) from Computer University Mandalay(CUMDY) at 2019.
+A good skilled ,quick learner and motivated junior front-end web developer with solid background in Computer Science.I possess good problem solving abalities and effective communication skills,ensuring seamless collabration within a team.Additionally,I am a rapid learner,adapting swiftly to new technologies and challenges to contribute effectively in projects.I was graduated Bachelor of Computer Science(B.C.Sc) from Computer University Mandalay(CUMDY) at 2019.

 * 🌍  I'm based in KualaLumpur,Malaysia
 * ✉️  You can contact me at [littlehanhtunaung97@gmail.com](mailto:littlehanhtunaung97@gmail.com) and can check my portfolio at https://han-htun-aung-portfolio.netlify.app/
 * 🧠  I'm loving to learn front-end web development and related libraries such as REACT,NEXT.js
-* ⚡  I am funny and friendly guys with flexiable mindset.
+* ⚡  I am funny and friendly guy with flexiable mindset.

 ### Skills